 Willem Dafoe, is one of Hollywood’s greatest and began acting in 1980.
 To name all his films would take several days so here are a few where he shines bright: 1988’s The Last Temptation of Christ, in which he played the role of Jesus, Dafoe also famously helped propel the early golden age of superhero movies, as the intimidating and terrifying Green Goblin in the Spider-Man franchise, even reprising his Goblin for 2021’s Spider-Man: No Way Home.
 Fans went crazy seeing Dafoe back in green, a reveal Dafoe says was fun to keep secret as long as possible.
 He is, after all, something of a scientist himself.

-Today he is 66 years old, and still making incredible projects.
+Today he is 67 years old, and still making incredible projects.
 He was nominated for Oscars again in 2018 and 2019, most recently in At Eternity’s Gate.
+He reprised his role of the Green Goblin in the box office hit Spider-Man: No Way Home (2021).
 Dafoe divides his time between Rome, New York City and LA with his Italian wife Giada.

 Keith David (King)